Open-Source Electromagnetic Simulation: FDTD, FEM, MoM

 What is the FDTD method?

 FDTD is the application of finite differences to Maxwell’s equations, in a second order, stable, staggered-grid approach for electric and magnetic fields.
-The method was first proposed in a seminal 1966 paper by Kane Yee.
-The FDTD acronym, in turn, was coined later by Taflove in the 1980’s.
+The method was introduced in a seminal 1966 paper by Kane Yee, and the term “FDTD” was later popularized by Taflove during the 1980s.

 Disadvantages of FDTD

-Consequently, in FDTD the error accumulates over time, especially for high frequencies.
-This can make long-time simulations and high frequency propagation challenging to compute with FDTD, as the initial error (and thus the grid size) have to be really small to compensate the effect of this error accumulation.
-See for example, this paper by Taflove where they report to have used a discretization finer than 1/100th wavelengths for a 1.5 dB accuracy.
+The combined effect of requiring a global grid and numerical dispersion can make high frequency propagation very challenging to compute with FDTD, as the initial error (and thus the grid size) have to be really small to compensate the effect of error accumulation.
+See for example, this paper by Taflove where they report to have used a discretization finer than 1/100th wavelengths in order to achieve a 1.5 dB accuracy.

 Best open-source FDTD codes

-- Meep.
+• Meep.
 Developed at MIT, Meep is a highly efficient FDTD package, scriptable in Python, Scheme or callable from C++ APIs.
 It is parallelized with MPI, and it includes a library with support for a variety of material types.
+Recommended for optics and photonics applications.

-- OpenEMS.
+• OpenEMS.
 Developed at the University of Duisburg-Essen, and parallelized with MPI.
 Matlab or Octave are mainly used as a scripting interfaces.
 The related project pyEMS provides a high-level Python interface.
+Recommended for RF applications.

 FEM for Computational Eletromagnetics